Note: Nominations are now open for 2018. Please consider nominating a colleague! The deadline for nominating is 20th April, 2018.

 This award recognizes postdoctoral fellows’ efforts in mentoring other postdocs in research projects and/or career development.
 These efforts help to promote a vibrant, collaborative research community at BWH.

-The BWH Postdoctoral Association (PDA) Mentoring Circles Program (MCP) and the Center for Faculty Development & Diversity (CFDD) are seeking nominations for exceptional BWH postdoctoral fellows who dedicate time and energy to mentoring fellow postdocs.
+The BWH Postdoctoral Association (PDA) Mentoring Circles Program (MCP) and the Office of Research Carrers (ORC) are seeking nominations for exceptional BWH postdoctoral fellows who dedicate time and energy to mentoring fellow postdocs.
 Nomination is simple.
 Write a statement of support that gives an example (or many) of how this postdoc has impacted you as a mentor.
 Nominations must be submitted by a current BWH postdoc and should be no longer than 500 words.

 Recipients of this award are BWH postdoctoral fellows who have extraordinary records of excellence and effectiveness in activities such as: